tylercollier/openresync/README.md

 #### Reconcile

 Reconciling ensures all your records match what's in the MLS by getting what's missing or different from the MLS (thus it never deletes data).
-In theory, the sync process should be all you need to get data into your destinations, but in practice, records are missed frequently.
+In theory, the sync process should be all you need to get data into your destinations, but in practice, records can be missed.
+Or, if some are mistakenly deleted, the reconcile process can restore them.

 You could also have some arbitrary requirement to update a subset of records.
 All you'd need to do is modify one of the timestamp fields on any such records, and the reconcile process would get/update them.